 Services

-parsing of the configuration.
-All services are configured within the Services
+yaml parsing of the configuration.
+All services are configured within the Services section of the

 MappingNode per service.